abdoukolley/E-Commerce/README.md

 # E-Commerce App

-This is an e-commerce application built with [technology stack].
-It allows users to browse products, add them to a cart, and make purchases.
+This is an e-commerce application built with React.
+It allows users to browse products, view product information add them to a cart.
+The link to the website for this project: https://abdoukolley-ecomm.netlify.app/

 ## Features